Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 The diagram above helps show just how the helper bot is structured and one of the key design features that is shown is the use of *cogs*.
 So *cogs* in Discord's API are how you can design an extremely scalable and object-oriented bot.
 The cogs are classes that inherit the preexisting discord [*Cog* class](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html) and then you just add commands which you want that cog to provide.
 So this means that you can make as many cogs as you want, to provide whatever functionality you want and this allows you to break up your code into nice neat object-oriented cogs to ensure that your code doesn't end up as just one long cog with over 1k lines of code. **For the cog to be loaded by the bot you just have to get the bot to load the cog in setup hook** as anywhere else can lead to the commands not being loaded properly.
 Each command you make must be an async function as the discord bots only work when they are asynchronous meaning the task being executed can be switched to another task at almost any point.

-Here is an example code of Cog file:
+Here is an example code from one of my Cog files:
 ```python
 from discord.ext import commands